GegznaV/addins.qmd/README.md

 Select one or several lines with code, select an appropriate add-in and include code into a chunk.  " alt="**Fig. 6.** **Demonstration 5: R code chunks.**
 Select one or several lines with code, select an appropriate add-in and include code into a chunk.  " width="600" />

+## Quarto-First Scope

+This package is Quarto-first.
+Most add-ins produce syntax that works in Quarto documents and is powered by Pandoc Markdown.

+Some add-ins have limited behavior in RStudio Markdown Visual Editor mode.
+When this happens, use Source editor mode or the related native Visual Editor command.

 # See Also

 Use the links below to learn more about RStudio add-ins and especially